Robaina/Pynteny/README.md

 For longer, end-to-end worked analyses on real genomes, see the [case studies](case_studies/):

-* [Finding the nitrogen-fixation (*nif*) operon](case_studies/nif_operon/) — telling diazotrophs from non-fixers across three phyla, handling paralogues, and recovering an operon split by an 11-kb excision element.
+* [Finding the nitrogen-fixation (*nif*) operon](case_studies/nif_operon/), telling diazotrophs from non-fixers across three phyla, handling paralogues, and recovering an operon split by an 11-kb excision element.
-* [The SusC–SusD polysaccharide-utilization pair](case_studies/sus_operon/) — why a syntenic pair beats a single-gene hit, disambiguating a promiscuous gene family by genomic context.
+* [The SusC-SusD polysaccharide-utilization pair](case_studies/sus_operon/), why a syntenic pair beats a single-gene hit, disambiguating a promiscuous gene family by genomic context.

 ## 5. :arrows_counterclockwise: Dependencies
 Pynteny would not work without these awesome projects: